mazenaliahmed/mazenaliahmed/README.md

 # Hi there, I'm Mazen Ali 👋

-### Full-Stack Developer | Odoo Developer | HealthTech Specialist 🚀
+### Full-Stack Developer | Backend Specialist | Odoo Developer 🚀

-*A passionate developer building robust and scalable web applications with a focus on backend architecture, ERP systems, and healthcare technology.*
+*A passionate developer with a comprehensive background in designing, developing, and deploying robust web applications.
+My expertise is deeply rooted in API Management and creating scalable backend solutions.*

 </div>